donnay/interesting-octopus/src/pages/docs/about/methods.md

     - name: 'twitter:title'
       value: Methods
     - name: 'twitter:description'
+      value: >-
-      value: This pages describes the methods used to create v1 and v2 of the game
+        This page describes how the various version were prepared and the details of the version production and distribution.
     - name: 'og:image'
       value: /images/Genesislogo1.jpeg
       keyName: property